 David K. Stone has served as a member of our Board of Directors since December 2011 and served as Chairman of our Board of Directors from June 2013 to November 2013.
-In 2006, Mr. Stone founded Liberty Tree Advisors, LLC, a life sciences investment banking and consulting firm where he is currently a Managing Director.
+In 2006, Mr. Stone founded Liberty Tree Advisors, LLC, a life sciences investment banking and consulting firm where he served as a Managing Director until January 2017.
 Prior to this, from 2000 to 2006 Mr. Stone was a Managing Director and Partner at Flagship Ventures, a venture capital fund focused in the life sciences industry.
 From 1989 to 1999, Mr. Stone led the biotechnology equity research team at Cowen & Company.
 Mr. Stone is currently on the Board of Directors of PAKA Pulmonary Pharmaceuticals.
-He has also served on the Board of Directors of Seahorse Bioscience, where he was Chairman of the Audit Committee. from 2001 to November 2015 when Seahorse Bioscience was acquired by Agilent.
+He has also served on the Board of Directors of Seahorse Bioscience, where he was Chairman of the Audit Committee from 2001 to November 2015 when Seahorse Bioscience was acquired by Agilent.
 He served on the Board of Directors of Oscient Pharmaceuticals, where he served as Chairman from 2005 to 2009.
+In March 2017, Mr. Stone was sanctioned by FINRA, the Financial Industry Regulatory Authority, for failure to supervise a broker in a private securities transaction.
+The sanction consists of a two-month suspension from associating with any FINRA member firm in a principal capacity and a minimal fine.
 We believe Mr. Stone's qualifications to serve on our Board of Directors include his extensive experience as a biopharmaceutical industry research analyst and his venture capital work with numerous pharmaceutical and medical device companies.

 Kathryn Swintek was elected to our Board of Directors, in April 2013.
 Since August 2010, Ms. Swintek has been a Managing Partner and member of the Investment Committee of Golden Seeds Fund 2, and Managing Director of Golden Seeds LLC, an angel investment forum backing women owned or managed early stage and growth companies.
 Prior to Golden Seeds, Ms. Swintek was a senior executive at BNP Paribas from November 1989 to April 2008, where she most recently served as Managing Director and Global Co-Head of its London-based Financial Sponsors Coverage Group.
 From 1974 to 1989, Ms. Swintek was a senior executive with Irving Trust Company (now known as BNY Mellon), where she was a Sr. Vice President and held positions in risk management, and acquisition finance, and managed business relationships for the International Division in North Africa and the Near East, as well as in France, where she served as Representative while residing in Paris.
 Ms. Swintek is a former Chair of the Governing Board and the Executive Committee of C200, a business women's leadership organization, which she joined in 2003.
-She serves on the Board of Directors of Turtle & Hughes, Inc., Open Road Integrated Media, Inc., and Bergen Medical Products, Inc. In addition to C200, she is a member of the Women's Forum, Women Corporate Directors, and Women Business Leaders of the U.S. Health Care Industry Foundation.
+She serves on the Board of Directors of Bergen Medical Products, Inc., Turtle & Hughes, Inc., Open Road Integrated Media, Inc., and Oculogica Inc.In addition to C200, she is a member of the Women's Forum of New York, Women Corporate Directors, and Women Business Leaders of the U.S. Health Care Industry Foundation.
 Ms. Swintek serves as the Chairperson of our Audit Committee and is a member of our Executive Compensation and Employee Benefits Committee.
-We believe that Ms. Swintek's qualifications to serve on our Board of Directors include her extensive expertise in finance, investment banking and venture capital and her past experience as a senior executive in the banking industry.
+We believe that Ms. Swintek's qualifications to serve on our Board of Directors include her corporate leadership experience and her wide-ranging experience in international financial services.